Computer Requirement Frequently Asked Questions

 In order to help streamline the university’s support for our students and to ensure that all students have access to the latest versions of the Microsoft productivity suite and operating system, all incoming undergraduate and transfer students are required to purchase the Incoming Undergraduate bundle.
-This Microsoft Enrollment for Education Solutions software can only be obtained through Virginia Tech Student Software Distribution due to licensing differences with other sources.
+This Microsoft Enrollment for Education Solutions software can only be obtained through Virginia Tech Software Service Center due to licensing differences with other sources.
 We realize that if you purchase a new computer that it will ship with the latest version of Windows so you are probably asking why you need to purchase the Operating System again.
 Bundle purchases receive Operating System and Office Suite upgrades when they become available at no additional charge.
 Additionally support for these applications is streamlined as technicians refine support programs.
-Additional information and Frequently Asked Questions can be found at Software Distribution.
+Additional information and Frequently Asked Questions can be found at Software Service Center.

-Additional software required by specific departments or courses is usually available from Student Software Distribution (3240 Torgersen Hall), university computer labs, or can usually be purchased from the University Bookstore just as you would purchase a textbook.
+Additional software required by specific departments or courses is usually available from Software Service Center (3240 Torgersen Hall), university computer labs, or can usually be purchased from the University Bookstore just as you would purchase a textbook.

 To ensure that you receive the most recent technology Virginia Tech highly recommends that you wait until the summer before you arrive on campus to purchase a computer.